 Your ‘own risk’

 Make sure to watch your ‘own risk’, which is at least € 385,= a year.
-You can also agree to a higher ‘own risk’ with your insurance, which will cost you less.
+You can also agree to a higher ‘own risk’ with your insurance, normally your montly insurance premium costs will be lower in that case.
 The ‘own risk’ applies for all medical costs you generate in a year and ‘own risk’ is an amount you will always have to pay yourself, before you are eligible for funding.

 So always check your policy and ‘own risk’ before you come to a healthcare provider for treatment!